 Alone In The Dark – 1994

-You play as Edward Carnby, a private detective investigating strange paranormal goings on.
-It is quite slow paced, probably more a limitation of the early 3D engine it is running on, but strangely adds to the tense atmosphere the game exudes.
+You play Edward Carnby, a private detective investigating strange paranormal goings on.
+It is quite slow-paced, probably more a limitation of the early 3D engine it is running on, but strangely adds to the tense atmosphere the game exudes.

 Be prepared for lots of exploring and reading, but it’s definitely worth checking out, purely for posterity in the genre.

 Syndicate is a later game on the 3DO and is really just a straight port of the Amiga version of the game, but benefits from improved CD audio.
 But, that said, Syndicate is a classic game whatever platform it’s on, so it’s a bit stingy to not include it on this best 3DO games list!

 Syndicate is essentially an RTS / action game where you take command of a team of cyborgs working your way through the game, taking over enemy territories.

 There are some really cool elements to the game including managing tax levels of your owned territories to assist with R&D funding and arming your squad up to the eyeballs with the latest and biggest arsenal of weapons.

 A basic-looking isometric game by the 3DO’s standards, but one which enjoyable way beyond the graphics offered.

 Way Of The Warrior is a cult classic on the 3DO.
 It is a 2D fighter with digitised graphics like Mortal Kombat.
 It even includes fatalities, but the whole thing just comes across as even more tongue in cheek than the gory Mortal Kombat.

 Similar to many 2D fighters of the time, Way Of The Warrior does things in its own quirky style.
 The characters are nice and big and the digitisation is actually of good quality.